 - Depressing a valve connects the main air column to an additional piece of tubing.

 - The process of determining valve tube lengths is complicated by the fact that a single tube length will produce different pitch change magnitudes for different main air column lengths and mode numbers.

-- Wall materials have particular thermoviscous characteristics and might have a slight effect on the response of an instrument.
+- Various materials, however, have different thermoviscous characteristics and might have a slight effect on the response of an instrument.
 This response will most likely be much more apparent to the player than to an audience member.